 Teachers can also recognize students with other classroom incentives.

 As part of our efforts to provide high quality educational experiences at Puckett’s Mill, our students have access to many instructional technology tools.
 With the privilege of use comes the obligation to use the equipment responsibly.
 Students are responsible for good behavior on the school computer network.
 Access to network services is given to students who agree to act in a considerate and responsible manner.
 Any member of the staff may suspend specific user access.
 Use of the Internet must support education and be consistent with the academic expectations of Puckett’s Mill Elementary School.
 Students will access approved “safe” sites only.
-Parents and students will be asked to read and sign our school’s Acceptable Use Policy during Curriculum Night in August.
+Parents and students will be asked to read and sign our school’s Acceptable Use Policy during Curriculum Night.

 Gwinnett's digital Content, Learning, Assessment and Support System, called MYeCLASS, provides our school with an integrated learning management system to enhance student engagement and learning.
 Through MYeCLASS, students, parents, and teachers have the digital tools they need to expand the walls of the classroom, foster collaboration, and nurture creativity.
 Parents are encouraged to check eCLASS at least twice a week for student assignments and read the weekly teacher newsletters.
 Resources for students and parents on MYeCLASS include online textbooks, research tools, access to grades, a safe and secure search engine on the Media Catalog, resources (such as Classworks, Leveled Readers, Mega Math, Destiny), and teacher course pages.
 Teachers post News, learning activities, curriculum updates, homework, discussion boards, links, and other helpful resources.
 MYeCLASS encourages digital competence for all students, while increasing opportunities for instruction and differentiation within and beyond the classroom.
 Also within eCLASS, each student will have access to Google’s G Suite for Education.
 Each student will have a google drive to create, save, and collaborate with others within the school district.
 All use of digital tools and devices must comply with our responsible use policy.